 Freeing yourself of judgement

-One thing this guide hasn’t highlighted thus far is correct mental attitude during meditation.
+One thing this guide hasn’t highlighted thus far is the correct mental attitude during meditation.
 A meditative mind needs to come from a space of openness, curiosity, acceptance, and clarity.
 From this scientifically minded vantage, anything you notice in reality is allowed.

 Sometimes, you will also experience frustration in your practice.
 It is important to notice, to allow, and to accept these emotions.
 Paradoxically, not being frustrated by your frustration is key to diminishing it.
-This is the first step, and additionally, a training in awareness.
+This is the first step, and additionally, training in awareness.
 The next step is to learn to let go.